nnthanh101/Platform-Engineering/README.md

-# The GitOps Platform for Data Analytics on Kubernetes 🚀
+# The Developer Experience (DevEx) Platform for Data Analytics on Kubernetes 🚀

 🎯 The GitOps Platform for Data Analytics utilizes Kubernetes (K8s) and HashiCorp's Terraform Infrastructure as Code (IaC) on the AWS Cloud 🌥️, offering speed, scalability, agility, and cost efficiency. ⚡